karmab/kcli/README.md

 Note that the description of the vm will automatically be set to the plan name, and this value will be used when deleting the entire plan as a way to locate matching vms.

+For an advanced use of plans along with scripts, you can check the [uci](UCI.md) page to deploy all upstream projects associated with Red Hat Cloud Infrastructure products

 ## available parameters